krzyskm/MCW-Line-of-business-application-migration/README.md

 # Line-of-business application migration

-## NOTE: This workshop will retire November 16, 2023.
-This workshop is no longer being maintained.
+## NOTE: NOTE: This workshop is archived and no longer being maintained.
+Content is read-only.

 Fabrikam Fabrics is a major manufacturer and distributor of clothing and soft furnishing materials.
 The CTO, James Lynch, was hired 6 months ago with a mandate to address ever-increasing IT costs.
 He has identified a sprawling IT estate, including a substantial legacy server footprint with 448 servers and VMs identified to date.
 There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.